-Q: Can someone who is paroled under the parole process for Venezuelans travel abroad, either with advance parole or an existing nonimmigrant visa?
+Can someone who is paroled under these programs travel abroad, either with advance parole or an existing nonimmigrant visa?

 USCIS notes on its website that if someone has already been paroled into the United States through this process, parole will be terminated automatically if the individual departs without obtaining advance authorization to travel.
 However, parolees may be able to apply for advance parole.
 The I-131 instructions state that individuals paroled into the United States who seek to travel abroad temporarily for urgent humanitarian reasons or in furtherance of a significant public benefit may be eligible for advance parole.